hasura/graphql-engine/manual/email-sms/index.rst

 If you already own a domain, configuring ``SparkPost`` would be better.
 You will have to register for an account on SparkPost and add an API key to the console.

-For more details, please refer to a detailed guide here.
+For more details, please refer to a detailed guide :ref:`here <notify-sparkpost-settings>`.

 Sending an email
 ^^^^^^^^^^^^^^^^